Economy of Milan: Banks and other services

 Banks throughout Italy went through many changes in the late 1800s to early 1900s.
 One of the Milanese banks, the SBI, had many issues resolving its resources.
 It did not have support from foreign banks nor enough savings domestically.
 Other banks during this time in Italy, specifically during the 1907 international crisis, had high liquid assets and would have had to go bankrupt without the help from Banca d'Italia.
 A group of industrialists and bankers from Milan transformed the banking institute Figli di Weil Schott e C. into the Società Bancaria Milanese.

 Most traditional industries have relocated to other locations other than cities or have even closed down since the late 1970s in Italy.
 However, Milan, became Italy's most successful postindustrial city.
 Milan's service sector has benefited from the efficiency of the city's banks and the stock market, the Borsa Italiana located in Piazza degli Affari in the centre of the city.
 The majority of the services revolve around the Fashion industry, but the city is also a world centre of design at whole.
 There are specialties in the city in furniture design, graphic design, among other specialties.
 The design industry is centrally located to the Besana in the Brianza area north of the city.

 Communications is also a major service sector of the city.
 Milan is home to Mondadori, one of Italy's largest publishing group.
-In addition, the newspapers Corriere della Sera and La Gazzetta dello Sport along with the newsmagazine L'espresso.
+In addition, the newspapers Corriere della Sera and La Gazzetta dello Sport.

 Porta Nuova is the main business district of Milan, and one of the most important in Italy.
 AXA, Bank of America, BNP Paribas, China Construction Bank, FinecoBank, Finanza & Futuro Banca, FM Global, HSBC, KPMG, Mitsubishi UFJ Financial Group, UniCredit, UnipolSai and many other companies have their headquarters in Porta Nuova.

 Milan's service sector has benefited from the efficiency of the city's banks and the stock market, the Borsa Italiana, located in Piazza degli Affari in the centre of the city.